Leadership & Governance

 MF Brands Group

-Mr. Vink holds a master’s degree in law from the University of Amsterdam, with specializations in IP law and marketing.
-He teaches IP at the international master’s program of SCIENCES PO in Paris, and speaks and writes regularly on topics of corporate IP management.
-He actively advocates the creation and protection of IP, inter alia as author of a historical suspense novel.
+Mr. Vink holds a master’s degree in law from the University of Amsterdam, with specializations in IP law and Marketing.
+He taught IP at the international master’s program of SCIENCES PO University for close to a decade, and speaks and writes regularly on topics of corporate IP management.
+He actively advocates the creation and protection of IP as commercial asset, inter alia as the author of “The Great Catapult”, a business book on IP.

-Mr. Vink currently serves on the Executive Committee of the Board and is the Group Officer of the Advocacy Group.
+Mr. Vink currently serves on the Executive Committee of the Board and is Chair of the Planning Committee.

-Jomarie B. Fredericks is Deputy General Counsel & Chief Intellectual Property Counsel for Rotary International, the worldwide not-for-profit association of 35,000 member Rotary clubs and The Rotary Foundation.
-In this role, she leads a team of experienced professionals who are responsible for all trademark, copyright, licensing, and domain name work for Rotary International, globally.
+Jomarie B. Fredericks is Deputy General Counsel, Chief Intellectual Property and Brand Counsel for Rotary International, the worldwide not-for-profit association of 35,000 member Rotary clubs and The Rotary Foundation.
+In this role, she leads a team of experienced professionals who are responsible for all trademark, copyright, licensing and domain name work for Rotary International, globally.

-Ms. Fredericks joined Rotary International after being in private practice with law firms in Chicago, Illinois (USA), where she practiced in trademark, copyright, libel, privacy, commercial, and First Amendment litigation, with an emphasis on libel defense and media law, and after a prior career in radio.
+Ms. Fredericks joined Rotary International after being in private practice with law firms in Chicago, where she practiced in trademark, copyright, libel, privacy and commercial and First Amendment litigation, with an emphasis on libel defense and media law, and after a prior career in radio.

-Dana Brown Northcott is Associate General Counsel and Vice President of Amazon’s Intellectual Property team, where she leads attorneys and legal professionals who support Amazon’s growing portfolio and valuable brands on trademark, domain name, gTLD, copyright, and content protection efforts.
-Mrs. Northcott devises Amazon’s IP strategies and policies across the business globally, partnering closely with Amazon’s Marketing, Security and Public Policy teams on a range of topics from brand protection to Internet governance, and represents Amazon on the Governing Board of Directors for the Alliance for Creativity and Entertainment.
+Dana Brown Northcott is Vice President and Associate General Counsel for Amazon’s Intellectual Property team, where she leads the attorneys and legal professionals who support Amazon’s valuable brands and growing portfolio on trademark, domain name, gTLD, copyright and content protection efforts.
+Ms. Northcott devises Amazon’s intellectual property strategies and policies across the business globally, partnering closely with Amazon’s Marketing, Security, and Public Policy teams on brand protection, anti-counterfeiting, advertising, marketing, internet governance and litigation.
+She also represents Amazon on the Governing Board of Directors for the Alliance for Creativity and Entertainment.

-Prior to Amazon, Mrs. Northcott was Legal Counsel for Agilent Technologies, and an Attorney for Howrey LLP in Menlo Park, California (USA), and London, England.
+Prior to Amazon, Ms. Northcott was Legal Counsel for Agilent Technologies, and an Attorney for Howrey LLP in Menlo Park, California, and London, England.
 She has a Diploma in Intellectual Property Law and Practice from the University of Bristol in England, a Juris Doctor from University of San Francisco Law School, and Bachelor of Arts degree from Stanford University.
-Mrs. Northcott serves on the Board of the Pacific Northwest Chapter of ChIPs, the Board of Directors of Seattle’s Museum of History and Industry, is an Ambassador for the Bellevue Schools Foundation, coaches youth soccer, and takes every opportunity to be on a ski hill with her husband and two kids.
+Ms. Northcott serves on the Board of the Pacific Northwest Chapter of ChIPs, the Board of Directors of Seattle’s Museum of History and Industry, is an Ambassador for the Bellevue Schools Foundation, coaches youth soccer, and takes every opportunity to be on a ski hill with her husband and two kids.

-Mrs. Northcott currently serves on the Executive Committee of the Board and is Treasurer and Chair of the Finance Committee of the Board.
+Ms. Northcott currently serves on the Executive Committee of the Board and is Group Officer of the Resources Group.

 Bristol-Myers Squibb Company